Moses: Art

-With the prophet Elijah, he is a necessary figure in the Transfiguration of Jesus in Christian art, a subject with a long history in Eastern Orthodox art, and popular in Western art between about 1475 and 1535.
+With the prophet Elijah, he is a necessary figure in the Transfiguration of Jesus in Christian art, a subject with a long history in Eastern Orthodox art.
+It appears in the art of the Western Church from the tenth century, and was especially popular between about 1475 and 1535.

 Michelangelo's statue

 Michelangelo's statue of Moses (1513–1515), in the Church of San Pietro in Vincoli, Rome, is one of the most familiar statues in the world.
-The horns the sculptor included on Moses's head are the result of a mistranslation of the Hebrew Bible into the Latin Vulgate Bible with which Michelangelo was familiar.
+The horns the sculptor included on Moses' head are the result of a mistranslation of the Hebrew Bible into the Latin Vulgate Bible with which Michelangelo was familiar.
 The Hebrew word taken from Exodus means either a "horn" or an "irradiation".
 Experts at the Archaeological Institute of America show that the term was used when Moses "returned to his people after seeing as much of the Glory of the Lord as human eye could stand", and his face "reflected radiance".
 In early Jewish art, moreover, Moses is often "shown with rays coming out of his head".

 Depiction on U.S. government buildings

 Moses is depicted in several U.S. government buildings because of his legacy as a lawgiver.
-In the Library of Congress stands a large statue of Moses alongside a statue of the Paul the Apostle.
-Moses is one of the 23 lawgivers depicted in marble bas-reliefs in the chamber of the U.S. House of Representatives in the United States Capitol.
+In the Library of Congress stands a large statue of Moses alongside a statue of Paul the Apostle.
+Moses is one of the twenty-three lawgivers depicted in marble bas-reliefs in the chamber of the U.S. House of Representatives in the United States Capitol.
 The plaque's overview states: "Moses (c.
 1350–1250 B.C.)
 Hebrew prophet and lawgiver; transformed a wandering people into a nation; received the Ten Commandments."

-The other 22 figures have their profiles turned to Moses, which is the only forward-facing bas-relief..
+The other 22 figures have their profiles turned to Moses, which is the only forward-facing bas-relief.